boatnet/releases/README.md

 releases
 ========
-This repoistory holds the compiled binary releases
+This repository holds the compiled binary releases